Colorado Truck Weight Limits

 Tandem Axle Requirements

 Tandem axles, or pairs of axles spaced closely together, are allowed to carry more weight: up to 36,000 pounds on interstates and 40,000 pounds on non-interstate highways.
-This increased limit acknowledges the ability of tandem axles to distribute weight more effectively than single axles.
+Using tandem axles effectively helps spread the load and avoid damage to road surfaces.

 Implications for Triple Axles and Beyond